The Strip (film): Critical response

 Film critic Dennis Schwartz discussed the production in his review and praised the work of Mickey Rooney, "A minor mystery story that's given some high gloss in its production by the MGM studio system, as Louis "Satchmo" Armstrong and his distinguished band made up of Jack Teagarden, Earl "Fatha" Hines, and Barney Bigard serenade us with a few numbers and there are various other jazz pieces included from singers Monica Lewis and Vic Damone.
 It's set on the intriguing Sunset Strip where Mickey Rooney plays the sincere little guy, Stanley Maxton, a jazz drummer who is accused of murder ...
 The breezy story line, the snappy jazz interludes, and some engaging scenes made it very appealing ...
 Rooney is super as the perennial victim who only finds his soul when he's lost in his music.
 The film effectively captured the existential mood and the glee derived from the club scene on the Strip.
 It's an above-average mystery story that could be categorized as film noir because of Rooney's pained expression as a victim of love."

 Accolades

-The song "A Kiss to Build a Dream On" was nominated for an Academy Award for Best Song.
-"In the Cool, Cool, Cool of the Evening," from the Paramount film Here Comes the Groom won the award.
+The song "A Kiss to Build a Dream On" was nominated for an Academy Award for Best Song but lost to "In the Cool, Cool, Cool of the Evening," from the Paramount film Here Comes the Groom.

 The film is recognized by American Film Institute in these lists: